menna-gouda/Fitting-mixed-effects-models/README.md

-# Antibody Titer Data Modeling and Assessment
+# Antibody Titer Data Modelling and Assessment

 # About
 This repository contains code for generating synthetic antibody titer data, fitting a simple linear model to it, and assessing whether the model accurately predicts the true parameters used for generating the data.
 Additionally, a mixed effects model with fixed individual effects across strains is applied to the data.